Days in inventory

-Days in inventory (also known as "Inventory Days of Supply", "Days Inventory Outstanding" or the "Inventory Period") is an efficiency ratio that measures the average number of days the company holds its inventory before selling it.
+Days in inventory (also known as "Inventory Days of Supply", "Days Inventory Outstanding" or the "Inventory Period") is an efficiency ratio which measures the average number of days a company holds its inventory before selling it.
 The ratio measures the number of days funds are tied up in inventory.
 Inventory levels (measured at cost) are divided by sales per day (also measured at cost rather than selling price.)

 The formula for days in inventory is: